|

 spare.

-hydraulic vehicle lifts, by the hour, that might be more
+vehicle lifts, by the hour, that might be more comfortable than

-tools to take off wheel nuts, a cheaper version of what
+to take off wheel nuts, (a cheaper version of what professional

-professional garages have, that run off compressed air.
+garages have, that run off compressed air), I bought one to